If you are a Vivo phone user, and especially if you have an older Vivo phone, you might be using the phone with Funtouch 9.2 installed.

 But, it is true, the Funtouch has evolved and improved over the years, and the current version is probably the best OS iteration from Vivo that is filled with tons of shortcuts.
-It might be a little complex for a new user, but the old Vivo fans can enjoy lots of customization and the shortcuts for making life smarter.
+It might be a little complex for a new user, but the old Vivo fans can enjoy lots of customization and shortcuts to make life smarter.

-Here we have listed down and explained some very useful features that you can also explore in Vivo S1 Pro and similar phones.
+Here we have listed down and explained some handy features that you can also explore in Vivo S1 Pro and similar phones.

 Also Read: Vivo S1 Pro performance and camera review

 Usually, we get Google feed on the far left of the home screen.
 But, Vivo S1 Pro and other Vivo phones display Smart Launcher that is filled with a plethora of cards, including a phone wide search box, to-do list, weather, shortcuts (to apps), Jovi Smart Scene, etc.

 These are handy tools that can keep you informed.
 You can hide/display/edit any card right from there.
 A small setting icon on the top right corner lets you do some editing of the screen.

 If you are not interested in this launcher and wish to deactivate it, go to ‘Setting>>Home screen, lock screen, and wallpaper>>Home screen settings>>Smart Launcher and turn it off.

 It’s nothing new for an Android phone; we have been seeing the gestures and patterns for unlocking an app or tool for years.
 But still, it is a handy way of making use of shortcuts.
 If you are interested in some nice shortcuts, for example, write ‘f’ on the off-screen to activate Facebook or lift a phone to auto-dial a number, etc. Go to ‘Setting>>Shortcuts and Accessibility>>Smart motion’ and there you can play with several smart options.